 FAQ

 • As a coach, my role is to specifically support and guide clients as they navigate the day-to-day challenges of recovery.
 Recovery coaching focuses on the how rather than the why.
-I don’t work with the underlying psychological contributors to an ED; coaching focuses on equipping clients with tools to support them moving in the direction they would like to go.
+I don’t work with the underlying psychological contributors to an ED.

 Coaching can be a wonderful addition to therapy.
-Therapists often incorporate coaching into their practice, but coaches have a much narrower scope of practice than therapists.
+Therapists often use coaching in their practice, but coaches have a much narrower scope of practice than therapists.
 Coaching is meant to be an adjunct to working with a therapist, dietitian, psychiatrist and/or doctor.

 • Coaching can be beneficial for anyone trying to make changes either (1) towards recovery or (2) in an effort to reduce harm and improve their quality of life while living with an eating disorder.